absoludity/blog/content/post/dell-xps13-9365-dual-boot.md

 With that done, I was able to install Ubuntu while still dual booting.
-I am currently booting Windows and working within an Ubuntu 17.04 VirtualBox image as I move around quite a bit during my day so suspend is critical, but
+I am currently booting Windows and working within an Ubuntu 17.04 VirtualBox image as I move around quite a bit and depend on suspend/resume.
+But the difference between running in a VM and on the metal is noticeable so I'll be watching the suspend bug and testing newer kernel releases.

+*Edit July 2017*: For the short-term, it actually works fine to just update my Ubuntu power settings so that the computer doesn't suspend when the lid is closed.

 [dell-xps13]: http://www.dell.com/au/p/xps-13-9365-2-in-1-laptop/pd?oc=z511203au&model_id=xps-13-9365-2-in-1-laptop
 [bitnami]: https://bitnami.com/